wengong-jin/RefineGNN/README.md

 ```
 `--cdr 123` means the model will predict CDR-H1, CDR-H2, and CDR-H3 combined.
 You can change it to `--cdr 3` if you want to predict CDR-H3 structure only.

-For convenience, we have provided a pre-trained checkpoint in `ckpts/RefineGNN-hfold` which predicts the combined structure of CDR-H1, CDR-H2, and CDR-H3.
+For convenience, we have provided a pre-trained checkpoint for CDR-H1,2,3 joint structure prediction.
 You can print the predicted CDR structures using the following script:
 ```
 python print_cdr.py --load_model ckpts/RefineGNN-hfold/model.best --save_dir pred_pdbs
 ```